Creating a Temperature Conversion API: A Step-by-Step Guide

 • Support for more temperature scales: Such as Rankine and Réaumur.

 • Rate limiting: To protect your API from abuse.
+For more on this, see our guide on implement rate limiting in rails api.

 • Documentation: Use Swagger or Postman to document your API for developers.